atkoroma/iauthcs/README.md

 # iauthcs.go
-How "Do" you do ***payment authorization, authorization reversal, payment capture and card tokenization*** (payments) on the Cybersource gateway using golang?
+How "Do" you do payments - "payment authorization", "authorization reversal" & "payment capture" on the Cybersource gateway using golang?
 You make ````iauthcs```` your friend.

 ```iauthcs``` is short for ***i***t's ***a***ll ***u***nder ***t***he ***h***ood for [Cybersource REST API](https://developer.cybersource.com/api-reference-assets/index.html).